solita-alperttiti/concourse-ci-example/README.md

 This is simple example project to show one way to use Concource CI.
 This pipeline just builds couple of dummy docker images and then pushes images to Docker Hub.
-Pipeline template is using runtime variables, so different pipelines can be created just by adding only file with variables into the project.
+Pipeline template is using runtime variables, so different pipelines can be created just by adding different variable files into the project.

 More information about Concource CI can be found from https://concourse-ci.org/